cmeiklejohn/kubernetes-hello-world-example/AWS/Task.md

 Regardless of which choice you make to you store your image, you will be able to run the container with Amazon Elastic Kuberrnetes Service.

 - If you choose Docker Hub, you'll be using cmeiklejohn's credentials, so your container will have to be named 'cmeiklejohn/<your_image_name>'.
+You are already logged into Docker in the VM that was provided to you.
+- If you choose ECR, you'll need to create a container registry and push your image to it using the Amazon CLI.
+You are already logged into ECR in the VM that was provided to you.

 *If you need to change the name of the image, you can rebuild it using `docker build -t` with the new name.*